noxdafox/pebble/doc/index.rst

    The *name* parameter let you define the process name.

    The *daemon* parameter switches between daemon and non-daemon threads.

+   The *context* parameter can be used to specify the multiprocessing.context_ object used for starting the process.

 .. decorator:: concurrent.thread(name=None, daemon=True)